Reselling hosting services: 5 mistakes to avoidBy Solange Messier

-Reselling hosting services is a great way to add more to your business’s bottom line by opening a new revenue stream and helping you grow.
+Reselling website hosting services is a great way to add more to your business’s bottom line by opening a new revenue stream and helping you grow.
 It also adds more value for your customers.
 After all, as the last few years have shown us, every business needs a reliable website—and that means they need reliable hosting.

 Start reselling hosting services.
 Get your “6-Step Guide to Selling Website Services to Local Businesses” now.

 Hosting reached over $70 billion in 2020 as more businesses went online (GlobeNewsWire).
 Demand isn’t expected to slow down either.

 What might be more surprising is that many agencies, managed service providers, media companies, and other resellers have yet to add web hosting to their packages.
 Their customers, though, need a reliable host as much as they need great web design or SEO packages.